 photo: Henry S. Coleman

-The New Canaan Scholarship Foundation began in 1967 and is now in its 53rd year.
+The New Canaan Scholarship Foundation began in 1967.
 It was founded by a small group of educators, including history teacher Bob Gardner and Superintendent William French, along with New Canaan residents Henry Coleman and Bob Shafter.
 They were all active members of the New Canaan community and recognized a need for scholarships amongst NCHS students who wanted to further their education.